You are here

 You can also add additional information (e.g. name of creators, labs or center where software was created, etc.).
 More information is available here: https://guides.library.illinois.edu/c.php?g=636811&p=6624152

-How do I distribute the code under an open source license?
+How do I distribute the code under an open source or research-only use license?

-Please place the copyright notice and license information in each source code file:
+Please place this copyright notice and license information in each source code header file:

-* Copyright <year> University of Illinois Board of Trustees.
+* Copyright <year> The Board of Trustees of the University of Illinois.
 All Rights Reserved.

-Place a License.txt file in a distribution folder.
+Include the License.txt file in the source code distribution folder.

 What if I want to make software available for non-commercial use only?

 You will have to use a proprietary research or evaluation-use only license.
 Contact OTM at firstname.lastname@example.org to receive a copy of the license.